johnjohnlin/nicotb/README.md

 In Python, the buses and events can be accessed by name or index through accessors, and they are global structures.
-However, the signal of a bus can only be accessed by index, which is the order they are defined in the protobuf text.
+However, the signal of a bus can only be accessed by index, which is the order they are defined in the code using CreateBus(es).

 The Signal has 2 members in form of numpy arrays: value and x, which encode the 4-value of Verilog (0/1/x/z)